ItharDev/RPG-Viewer-Client/README.md

 ### Tuning the Grid

-A well-aligned grid is the backbone of any grid-based system.
-It ensures that Tokens line up, measurements are accurate, and your inner perfectionist is satisfied.
+A well-aligned grid is the core element of any grid-based system.
+It ensures that Tokens line up and measurements are accurate.

 > [!IMPORTANT]
-> After tweaking the grid, hit the **Save** button before switching Scenes — otherwise your changes might vanish like a rogue in the shadows.
+> After tweaking the grid, hit the **Save** button before switching Scenes — otherwise your changes might vanish.

 There are many ways to setup the grid, but in my opinion the two best ways to achieve it are the following: